 Government money was one of these highly effective illusory institutions.
 The Federal Reserve Act of 1913 was a way for the U.S. government and banking interests to privatize the money supply for an entire nation.
 Exactly whose interests did congress have in mind when they ratified this act?

-Once WWII made the U.S. the world’s foremost superpower they set about on an imperial campaign to discredit opposing systems while forcefully – through the barrel of a gun, and under the hiss of the drone – installing their version of debt-based “democracy”.
+The aftermath of WWII made the U.S. the world’s foremost superpower.
+Thereupon they set out on an imperial campaign to discredit opposing systems while forcefully – through the barrel of a gun, and under the hiss of the drone – installing their version of debt-based “democracy”.
 They fought “communism”, in name only, but, in truth, any system other than a centrally banked monetary system was destroyed.
 It is not by coincidence that almost every nation on earth adopted this same system.

 To my South African readers, I’m sure you’ve all asked yourselves how it transpired that the African National Congress (ANC) left intact the South African Reserve Bank (SARB) which stands completely antithetically to their very own Freedom Charter adopted in 1955.